How do I restore files with rsnapshot?

 If you have super-user access on the rsnapshot server, you can just copy the files from the snapshot root (eg: /.snapshots/daily.0/server/directory/file).
-The daily backups will be more recent than the weeklys, and the weekly more recent than the monthlys, etc. Your system administrator may have set up a read-only copy of the snapshot root (eg: with read-only NFS or read-only Samba), as suggested in the HOWTO.
+The daily backups will be more recent than the weeklys, and the weekly more recent than the monthlys, etc. Your system administrator may have set up a read-only copy of the snapshot root (eg: with read-only NFS or read-only Samba).
 If so, it is better (safer and possibly more convenient) to copy files from this read-only copy of the snapshot root.

 rsnapshot version 1.3.1 has an issue where the rsync command is interpreted by a shell rather than directly executed by rsnapshot.
 This bug is expected to be fixed in rsnapshot CVS on 24 March 2009, and so should appear an a forth-coming release (probably version 1.3.2).
 This bug was not present in rsnapshot 1.3.0.

-You can report bugs, request features and submit patches to the rsnapshot project at SourceForge.
+You can report bugs, request features and submit patches to the Github issue tracker.

 But bear in mind that rsyncd protocol is unencrypted, in case you are transferring over an untrusted network (like the Internet).
 There is a suggestion secure connections between linux rsync clients and cwRsync servers in the cwrsync faq, but it would need to be adapted for rsnapshot and customised for your environment.

 For Windows 10 (1809+) machines, another option is to use the native OpenSSH server now available in Windows 10 1809 and WSL2.
 By using the native ssh server, WSL does not have to be running for the backup to occur.